T20X/notes/templates.md

 (3) if function converts to func pointer
 {4} removes const

+ The type inference for auto variables, auto return types, and non-reference function-template arguments works this way.

 ## decval

 decval - Converts any type T to a reference type, making it possible to use member functions in decltype expressions without the need to go through constructors